noah-de/tddwp/deploy_tools/provisioning_notes.md

 ## Nginx Virtual Host Config

 * nginx.template.conf
-* replace SITENAME with staging.my-domain.com
+* replace SITENAME with appropriate value

 ## Systemd

-* see gunicorn.service and gunicorn.socket
+* see gunicorn.service
-* replace SITENAME with staging.my-domain.com
+* replace SITENAME and USERNAME with appropriate values
-* replace USERNAME

 ## Folder structure:
 Assume that we have a user account at /home/username